|Chair:||Alfred Svobodnik||Send Email|

 - Subjective System Evaluation

-- New Audio Sources
+- New Audio Sources and Music Delivery Systems

-- Automotive Mulitchannel Sound
+- Automotive Mulitchannel Sound and 3D

 - Noise production and cancellation